Category:

 Her success continued into 1986 when she received a second Tony Award nomination for Best Actress in a Musical for her performance in Bob Fosse's "Sweet Charity."
 That same year, she had a supporting role in the comedy-drama film "Jo Jo Dancer, Your Life Is Calling," directed by and starring Richard Pryor.

 In 2001, Allen founded the Debbie Allen Dance Academy as a non-profit organization.
 In 2008, she directed "Cat on a Hot Tin Roof" on Broadway.
 She directed a large number of television series episodes throughout the 2000s and 2010s, including episodes of "All of Us," "Everybody Hates Chris," "Scandal," and "Jane the Virgin," among many others.
-She also was casted in 2011 as a character on "Grey's Anatomy."
+She was also cast in 2011 as a character in "Grey's Anatomy."
 She later became an executive producer on the show.

 Allen has received numerous awards and accolades.
 She also holds honoris causa doctorates from Howard University and the University of North Carolina School of the Arts.
 She was appointed a member of the President's Committee on the Arts and Humanities in 2001, she was given a star on the Hollywood Walk of Fame, and she was a 2020 Kennedy Center Honoree.